jrands/fac5-frontend/README.md

 * As we probably all know by now, we use CSS to style our HTML
  * Instead of writing out the colo(u)r/font/font-size for each HTML element inside the main HTML doc, we can have a separate CSS doc where we define how each HTML element should look
  * Even better, we can use the class and ID attributes to specify (only) a single element (by ID) or multiple elements (by class)
+ *  We need to ensure there are no leaky abstractions
  * In the CSS, the class selector is the class name preceded by a full stop - .headers
  * And the ID selector is the ID name preceded by a hashtag - #MainHeader

 ###Media Queries

  * We can also specify different rules for different screen sizes, device types, page orientations etc. using CSS Media Queries
+ *  Maybe put some singly linked lists here???
   * So we can make images bigger on larger screens, or remove menus/headers for print-friendly pages, and so on